browser-bug/margot_project/README.md

 $ make
 $ make install
 ~~~
 The mARGOt autotuning framework is written in C++11.
-However, it requires the Paho MQTT C client to enable the online learning of the application knowledge.
+However, it requires the Paho MQTT C client to enable the online learning of the application knowledge (Agora).
 The mARGOt heel libraries and executables requires C++17 for the std::filesystem features, and boost::program_options.
 We recommend the user to provide these libraries.
-However, we provide some scripts that automatize the building of OpenSSL and MQTT.
 The framework itself is platform-agnostic.
 However, several monitors parse the /proc metafiles, assuming a unix-like environment.

-NOTE: if no install prefix is specified, we set the default value to the current directory.
+NOTE: if no install prefix is specified, we set the default value to the current project directory.